-Exercise 240.
-The data in fig(25.8) is observed price data from an intermittent mean-reverting process, contained in meanrev.mat.
+Exercise 241.
+The data in fig(25.8) are observed prices from an intermittent mean-reverting process, contained in meanrev.mat.
 There are two states S=2.
 There is a true (latent) price p_t and an observed price v_t (which is plotted).
 When s=1, the true underlying price reverts back to the mean m=10 with r=0.9.
 Otherwise the true price follows a random walk